Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 *Tap water for my Aquarium or Pond?
 From Chlorine and Chloramines to Phosphates & TDS

-This article is a very interesting (although somewhat dated), especially as it pertains to the benefits of lower salinity for Marine teleost/teleostei fish (ray-finned fishes):
+This now deleted article is a very interesting (although somewhat dated), especially as it pertains to the benefits of lower salinity for Marine teleost/teleostei fish (ray-finned fishes):

 This point from this article is noteworthy: